yevheniia08/Emails-Sent-by-Month/README.md

-# Email Activity Analysis by Account and Month
+# Monthly Email Sending Activity by Account

-This project analyzes email activity by calculating the percentage of emails sent to each account relative to the total emails sent in a given month.
-It also identifies the first and last email dates for each account per month.
+This project analyzes monthly email-sending behavior across user accounts.
+It calculates each account's contribution to the total email volume for a given month and identifies their first and last email send dates.

-**Key Features**
+## Key Insights

-- Calculation of the monthly percentage of emails per account
+- **Percentage of Emails Sent per Account per Month**
-- Identification of the first and last email dates for each account within a month
+- **First and Last Email Dates** per account in each month
-- Utilization of SQL window functions for efficient time-based analysis

-**Technologies Used**
-- SQL (with window functions)
+- **Monthly Trends in Email Activity** across all users

+## How It Works

+The query uses:
+- **Window functions** to compute rolling metrics like count, min, and max dates
+- **Date manipulation** (via `DATE_ADD` and `DATE_TRUNC`) to align data by calendar month
+- **Deduplication** (`DISTINCT`) to ensure clean output per account-month pair

+## Use Cases

+- Monitoring **email campaign reach per user**
+- Understanding **user re-engagement cycles**
+- Identifying **inactivity periods**
-- Data analysis tools
+- Supporting segmentation and retention analysis

-**Purpose**
-This analysis helps track user engagement patterns and communication frequency over time.